buspo/CompendiumKeeper/README.md

 # CompendiumKeeper

 ## Overview
-This project is built using Laravel, incorporating both the default Laravel template and a custom D&D 5E character sheet template from the Reddit community.
+This project is built using Laravel, incorporating both the default Laravel template and a custom character sheet template from the Reddit community.

 ## Technologies Used
 - Laravel Framework